andydansby/ZX_Spectrum_Screen_Address_Calculator/README.md

 .45
 GUI changes to make things more compact

-.46 Bug changes to correct pixel block
+.46 Bug fixes to correct pixel block